parazyd/tordam/README.md

 tor-dam is a small library that can be used to facilitate peer to peer services in the Tor network with simple mechanisms.

+A basic integration example can be found and reviewed in the form of a single go file: [cmd/tor-dam/tor-dam.go](cmd/tor-dam/tor-dam.go).